jturcino/biocontainers-singularity/cli/README.md

 # biocontainers-singularity cli
-The scripts in this directory comprise a CLI with which any Agave user can interact with the Singularity images hosted on the `singularity-images.cyverse.org` system.
+The scripts in this directory comprise a CLI with which any [Agave](https://agaveapi.co/) user can interact with the Singularity image library hosted on the `singularity-images.cyverse.org` system, hosted on the Stampede supercomputer at the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/).
+The library references the set of life-sciences-based Docker containers maintained by [Biocontainers](https://quay.io/organization/biocontainers/).
 Users can look up the versions available for a given biocontainer via `singularity-list-image-versions.py` and download a compressed image from the collection via `singularity-get-image.py`.

 ## `singularity-list-image-versions.py`
 This script takes the name of a container and returns the container versisons available in the Singularity library.
 Versions are listed in reverse order of creation; that is, the most recently created version is listed first.
 If an Agave access token is not passed in manually, the CLI will attempt to retrieve it from the Agave cache.